spaceofjace/sourcebound/README.md

 The initial goal is to implement an Arkanoid clone, with plans to extend the engine through additional simple games (such as Pong) as the architecture matures.

+(This repo is intended as a personal architecture playground, not a generalized engine or public library.)

 ---

 ## [Getting Started](#-getting-started)